BharathKumarBU9496/Power-BI-project-on-Product-and-sales-Analysis/README.md

 Depicts the percentage of returns against the total orders.

-Dynamic Charts and Visual Elements
+Dynamic Charts and Visual Elements.

 Revenue Trending:
 A line graph showcasing revenue growth over time, compared against a dotted line representing the forecasted revenue.
 This graph provides a visual representation of actual sales performance versus projections.